JoshDavies/CV/README.md

 # Profile
 Full stack software Engineer.

-> Measure Twice Cut Once
+> Measure Twice, Cut Once.

 My previous career in the fast paced industry of property management taught me the importance of planning ahead & adapting to new problems.
 Prior to this, I studied illustration at university & was a gallery represented Artist.
 For me, programming combines my two passions; problem solving & creativity.

-The best quality about tech is it's sense of community and ability to make the impossible, possible.
-A priority I'm looking for in a company is one that is passionate and can define the value it adds to the world.
-I am motivated by oppertunities to learn & become a better developer than I was yesterday.
+For me, the best quality about tech is it's sense of community and that it is constantly growing.
+I am eager to join a passionate company that provides oppertunities for myself to become a better developer.

 -------------
 # Projects